Celine Dion Heartbreakingly Recalls Her Final Words To Late Husband Rene Agelil

 Dion then went on to contribute the song “How Does A Moment Last Forever” to the 2017 Beauty and the Beast soundtrack, 15 years after Celine performed the original “Beauty and the Beast” with Peabo Bryson for the 1992 animated film.

-What do you think of Celine Dion candidly opening up about moving on after Rene Angelil’s death as well as revealing some of the final words she ever said to her late husband of 22 years?
+What do you think of Celine Dion candidly opening up about moving on after Rene Angelil’s death, as well as revealing some of the final words she ever said to her late husband of 22 years?

 [Featured Image by Jason Merritt/Getty Images]